Vendar

 Score drivers

-Scenario fit is explicit enough for brand protection, suppression, executive reputation, review repair, or crisis use cases.; Commercial fields are normalized enough for shortlist comparison.
+Scenario fit is explicit enough for brand protection, suppression, executive reputation, review repair, or crisis use cases.; Commercial fields are normalized enough for shortlist comparison.; Clear crisis-communications specialization.

 Score penalties

-Some proof and pricing signals still depend on current public evidence rather than fully disclosed internal dashboards.
+Some proof and pricing signals still depend on current public evidence rather than fully disclosed internal dashboards.; No verified buyer-review proof.

 Why recommended